Heart-stopping HBO Succession season 3 finale reveals the brutal truth

 So that's it.
 The Roy family just laid it all out.
-After three seasons of maneuvering, lying and scheming, Sunday's Succession season 3 finale just revealed all their biggest secrets and truest loyalties.
-Logan Roy finally united his kids, and told them what he cared about the most.
+After three seasons of maneuvering, lying and scheming, Sunday's Succession season 3 finale revealed all their biggest secrets and truest loyalties.
+Logan Roy finally managed to unite his kids and let them know what he cares about most.
 And it's devastating all around.

 Season 3 episode 9, titled All The Bells Say, is streaming now on HBO Max.
 Spoilers ahead!